Network coin supply approaches

 Summary

 A fixed network coin supply is the simplest approach for handling the supply of the network coin.
 This is highly appealing for a global Web3 network where the cost and risk of governing any supply changes could be extremely high and risky.
-Assuming the global economy grows over time by a small percentage each year on average, a fixed supply of the network coin would mean ongoing price increases of that coin.
+If the global economy grows over time by a small percentage each year on average, a fixed supply of the network coin would mean an ongoing price increase of the coin.
 This can be useful for maintaining a higher network coin tax over the long term as that can be used to counter act the incentives of storable coins that are appreciating in value.
 The main problem with a fixed supply is it punishes borrowers as they would need to pay back loans with a more expensive network coin and means token exchanges would constantly need to be rebalanced.
 If a Web3 network implements a fixed supply policy for the network coin it could limit its usage within lending and borrowing protocols or for facilitating token exchanges.
-The faster the growth rate of the global economy the more of a problem that a fixed supply approach could become due to the larger price instability when using it as a form of financial collateral.
+The faster the growth rate of the global economy the more of a problem that a fixed supply approach would likely become due to the higher amount of price instability.

 Elastic